Iran Water Shortage Protests Result in 3rd Death, Extend Into 7th Day

 "Reza Shah, bless your soul" also has been uttered in previous waves of Iranian street protests as a sign of affection toward the founder of the nation's former monarchy, Reza Shah.
 Khamenei's predecessor, Ayatollah Ruhollah Khomeini, ousted Reza Shah's son from power in Iran's 1979 Islamic Revolution.

-But Tuesday’s apparent protest in Izeh, a city that is not predominantly Arab, indicated that the anti-government protests sweeping Khuzestan are not driven only by ethnic minority grievances.

-Iranian leaders were quoted in state media as saying they had sent delegations to Khuzestan in recent days to examine the water shortages and reports of fatal shootings of protesters.
+"Cellular data analysis metrics corroborate widespread user reports of cellular network disruptions, consistent with a regional internet shutdown intended to control protests," Netblocks said in an online statement.

+Iranian state-approved news agency ISNA said President Hassan Rouhani told Khuzestan's provincial governor in a Thursday phone call that authorities must listen to and respect the rights of protesters who have suffered from drought and extreme heat.
+ISNA said Rouhani also had ordered First Vice President Eshaq Jahangiri to visit Khuzestan on Friday to investigate the situation there.

-In a Wednesday press briefing, U.S. State Department spokesperson Ned Price said Washington is closely following the Khuzestan protests “including reports that security forces have fired on protesters.”
+In a Wednesday press briefing, U.S. State Department spokesman Ned Price said Washington was closely following the Khuzestan protests, "including reports that security forces have fired on protesters."

 "We support the rights of Iranians to peacefully assemble and to express themselves.
 Iranians, just like any other people, should enjoy those rights without fear of violence, without fear of arbitrary detention by security forces," Price said.

-Iran’s water shortages partly are the result of weather-related factors, including a sharp drop in rainfall, which has been more than 40% below last year’s levels in recent months, combined with high summer temperatures.
+Iran's water shortages are partly the result of weather-related factors, including a sharp drop in rainfall, which has been more than 40% below last year's levels in recent months, and high summer temperatures.

-In a Monday interview with VOA Persian, France-based Iranian sociologist Jalal Idjadi said the water shortages have exacerbated the coronavirus pandemic in Khuzestan.
-He said provincial news reports suggest the percentage of the population that has received coronavirus vaccines is in the low single digits.

-“The water shortage has impacted people’s health and the spread of the coronavirus,” Idjadi said.

-This article originated in VOA’s Persian Service.
-Click here to read the original Persian version of the story.
+This article originated in VOA's Persian Service .
+Click here and here to read the original Persian versions of this story.